Should you use a floating CTA?

-Avoid it when the page has multiple equally important paths, when the action needs more explanation, or when existing overlays already compete for the same screen space.
-A floating CTA plus a cookie banner plus a chat widget can turn the bottom of a mobile screen into a traffic jam.
+Skip it when the page has several equally important paths, when the action needs more explanation, or when another sticky element already owns the same screen edge.
+A floating CTA is not a conversion strategy by itself.
+It is a shortcut for someone who is already ready to act.

 |---|---|---|